-Each party is allowed to have an adviser of their choice present with them for all meetings and proceedings during the resolution process, from intake through to final determination.
-The parties may select whomever they wish to serve as their adviser as long as the adviser is eligible and available, and usually otherwise not involved in the resolution process, such as serving as a witness.
-The adviser may be a friend, mentor, family member, attorney or any other supporter a party chooses to advise them who is available and eligible.
-Witnesses cannot also serve as advisers.
-The parties may choose advisers from inside or outside the campus community or proceed without an adviser.
+Each party is allowed to have an advisor of their choice present with them for all meetings and proceedings during the resolution process, from intake through to final determination.
+The parties may select whomever they wish to serve as their advisor as long as the advisor is eligible and available, and usually otherwise not involved in the resolution process, such as serving as a witness.
+The advisor may be a friend, mentor, family member, attorney or any other supporter a party chooses to advise them who is available and eligible.
+Witnesses cannot also serve as advisors.
+The parties may choose advisors from inside or outside the campus community or proceed without an advisor.

-The parties may be accompanied by their adviser in all meetings and interviews at which the party is entitled to be present, including intake and interviews.
+The parties may be accompanied by their advisor in all meetings and interviews at which the party is entitled to be present, including intake and interviews.

-All advisers are subject to the same campus rules, whether they are attorneys or not.
-Advisers may not address campus officials in a meeting or interview unless invited to.
-The adviser may not make a presentation or represent their advisee during any meeting or proceeding and may not speak on behalf of the advisee to the investigators.
-The parties are expected to ask and respond to questions on their own behalf, without representation by their advisers may confer quietly with their advisees or in writing as necessary, as long as they do not disrupt the process.
-For longer or more involved discussions, the parties and their advisers should ask for breaks or step out of meetings to allow for private conversation.
-Advisers will typically be given an opportunity to meet in advance of any interview or meeting with the administrative officials conducting that interview or meeting.
-This pre-meeting will allow advisers to clarify any questions they may have, and allows the College an opportunity to clarify the role the adviser is expected to take.
+All advisors are subject to the same campus rules, whether they are attorneys or not.
+Advisors may not address campus officials in a meeting or interview unless invited to.
+The advisor may not make a presentation or represent their advisee during any meeting or proceeding and may not speak on behalf of the advisee to the investigators.
+The parties are expected to ask and respond to questions on their own behalf, without representation by their advisors.
+Advisors may confer quietly with their advisees or in writing as necessary, as long as they do not disrupt the process.
+For longer or more involved discussions, the parties and their advisors should ask for breaks or step out of meetings to allow for private conversation.
+Advisors will typically be given an opportunity to meet in advance of any interview or meeting with the administrative officials conducting that interview or meeting.
+This pre-meeting will allow advisors to clarify any questions they may have, and allows the College an opportunity to clarify the role the advisor is expected to take.

-Advisers are expected to refrain from interference with the investigation and resolution.
-Any adviser who steps out of their role will be warned once and only once.
-If the adviser continues to disrupt or otherwise fails to respect the limits of the adviser role, the adviser will be asked to leave the meeting.
-When an adviser is removed from a meeting, that meeting will typically continue without the adviser present.
-Subsequently, the Dean of Students will determine whether the adviser may be reinstated, may be replaced by a different adviser, or whether the party will forfeit the right to an adviser for the remainder of the process.
+Advisors are expected to refrain from interference with the investigation and resolution.
+Any advisor who steps out of their role will be warned once and only once.
+If the advisor continues to disrupt or otherwise fails to respect the limits of the advisor role, the advisor will be asked to leave the meeting.
+When an advisor is removed from a meeting, that meeting will typically continue without the advisor present.
+Subsequently, the Dean of Students will determine whether the advisor may be reinstated, may be replaced by a different advisor, or whether the party will forfeit the right to an advisor for the remainder of the process.

-Morningside expects that the parties will wish to share documentation related to the allegations with their advisers.
+Morningside expects that the parties will wish to share documentation related to the allegations with their advisors.
 The College provides a consent form that authorizes such sharing.
-The parties must complete this form before Morningside is able to share records with an adviser, though parties may share the information directly with their adviser if they wish.
-Advisers are expected to maintain the privacy of the records shared with them.
+The parties must complete this form before Morningside is able to share records with an advisor, though parties may share the information directly with their advisor if they wish.
+Advisors are expected to maintain the privacy of the records shared with them.
 These records may not be shared with 3rd parties, disclosed publicly, or used for purposes not explicitly authorized by Morningside.
-The College may seek to restrict the role of any adviser who does not respect the sensitive nature of the process or who fails to abide by the Morningside's privacy expectations.
+The College may seek to restrict the role of any advisor who does not respect the sensitive nature of the process or who fails to abide by the Morningside's privacy expectations.